How people got to the Americas

 Paddling small boats

-Other people probably came from East Asia in small boats, crossing the Pacific Ocean by following the coast around by Alaska.
+Other people came from East Asia in small boats, crossing the Pacific Ocean by following the coast around by Alaska.
 Maybe these people were following the salmon they ate.
-We don’t know when that happened, but people were definitely catching salmon in Alaska by 11,500 BC.
+We don’t know when that happened, but archaeology shows people were definitely catching salmon along the Columbia River between Oregon and Washington, and upstream on the Salmon River, by about 15,000 BC.
+Probably they followed the Pacific coast south until they came to the big Columbia River, and then followed that upstream to the Salmon River.

-There’s no archaeological evidence for either method, walking or in boats, but people did get here somehow from East Asia, because we have archaeological traces of people that scientists can date to about 12,000 BC, or even earlier.
+There’s no direct archaeological evidence for either method, walking or in boats, but people did get here somehow from East Asia, because we have archaeological traces of people that scientists can date to about 15,000 BC.

 (This is what most archaeologists think.
 Some of the people whose ancestors lived in North America, like the Navajo and the Sioux, tell a different story about their own origins, which you can see here).